Groundbreaking Ceremony Shovels, Hard Hats & Keepsakes

 - On-brand visuals: Color-matched paint, vinyl decals, and embedded artwork keep every shovel consistent with your brand for press and social photos.

-What Goes Into a Complete Groundbreaking Kit?
+What Goes Into a Complete Groundbreaking Ceremony?

 What Are the Display and Keepsake Options?

-- Gold or Silver Shovel Acrylic Block: Desktop keepsake that suspends a mini shovel in clear acrylic.
+- Gold or silver shovel acrylic block: Desktop keepsake that suspends a mini shovel in clear acrylic.

 Do You Need OSHA Hard Hats for a Groundbreaking?